datawire/ambassador-docs/docs/emissary/1.13/howtos/token-ratelimit.md

     unit: "minute" # Per-minute tracking is useful for debugging
 ```

-This tutorial only scratches the surface of the rate limiting capabilities of Edge Stack.
+This tutorial only scratches the surface of the rate limiting capabilities of $AESproductName$.
 Please see our documentation [here](../../topics/using/rate-limits/) and [here](../../topics/using/rate-limits/rate-limits/) to learn more about how you can use rate limiting.